JeremiahCheatham/Conways-Game-of-Life/C-SDL2/README.md

 * In all other cases, a cell dies or remains dead.

 # Build
 To build the game-of-life binary you will need all required build tools needed to compile via Makefile and gcc.
-You will also need SDL2 and ttf both the libraries and headerfiles.
+You will also need SDL2 SDL2_image and SDL2_ttf both the libraries and headerfiles.
 This was created in linux where the SDL2 headerfiles are in the SDL2 folder.

 ## ArchLinux instructions.

     sudo pacman -S --needed base-devel
-    sudo pacman -S --needed sdl2 sdl2_ttf
+    sudo pacman -S --needed sdl2 sdl2_image sdl2_ttf
     make release run

 # Controls